Skip to content

 In-browser debugging methods

-Adding these parameters to an affected URL in the browser will load the individual JS or CSS files for the request instead of the static concatenated bundle.
+Adding these parameters to an affected URL in the browser will load the individual JavaScript or CSS files for the request instead of the static concatenated bundle.
 These query parameters are only meant to be used for testing in a browser and should not be added to code.

-• JS: concat_js=false
+• JavaScript: concat_js=false

 • CSS: concat_css=false